STAT545-UBC-hw-2018-19/hw01-rachlobay/README.md

 	You can read more about that equation [here](https://www.livescience.com/51399-eulers-identity.html).

-	> "Euler's identity is amazing because it is simple to look at and yet incredibly profound" - David Percy
+	> "Euler's identity is amazing because it is simple to look at and yet incredibly profound." - David Percy

 	+ Can you name the following equations?
 Hover over the equation to reveal the answer.